RagedUnicorn/curseforge-release-maven-plugin/README.md

 ##### IntelliJ Run Configurations

 The project contains IntelliJ run configurations that can be used for most tasks.
-Create a folder `runConfigurations` inside the `.idea` folder and copy over all run configurations.
+All configurations can be found in the `.run` folder.

 ##### Build Project